 Creating an editorial plan - what are the different approaches?

-There are different approaches to creating an editorial calendar, which differ in terms of their complexity.
-The more ambitious the editorial planning, the more professional the topic planning needs to be.
-It is therefore worth taking a closer look at the different methods of editorial planning.
+There are different approaches to creating an editorial plan, which differ in terms of their complexity.
+And while a good editorial plan provides structure in any form, without the right tool, implementation can quickly become confusing.
+It is therefore worth taking a closer look at the various approaches to editorial planning and the appropriate tools.

 Paper-based editorial planning